heshanka/NIC_analysis/README.md

 My first android application.

--Breaks down the (Sri Lankan)National Identification number to reveal a person's:
+-A simple app that breaks down the (Sri Lankan)National Identification number to reveal a person's:

-    > Date of Birth
+    > Date of Birth (age)
     > Gender